JYoungO1/EgoExo4d2LeRobot/README.md

 # EgoExo4d2LeRobot
-Convert EgoExo4D EgoPose Benchmark to LeRobot Dataset Format
+This script converts hand pose annotations from the EgoExo4D EgoPose Benchmark into a format compatible with the LeRobot dataset.

 # 1. LeRobot
 The EgoExo conversion script is based on the LeRobot code provided by Hugging Face.